malerba118/react-handoff/README.md

 # react-handoff

-This is a react library POC that enables developers and designers to work in parallel on production code.
+This is a react library POC that bakes into any app a minimal visual editor that enables designers and developers to work in parallel on production code.

 ## In a nutshell
 With this library, **this**: